South Africa's President Jacob Zuma - a profile

 Mr Zuma's private life has also grabbed the headlines, and has caused much controversy.

-The 72-year-old is a proud polygamist - following a Zulu tradition - and currently has four wives.
+The 73-year-old is a proud polygamist - following a Zulu tradition - and currently has four wives.
 He is also known for his infidelity and has fathered a child with another woman.

 His political career was written off in the run-up to the 2009 election when he was simultaneously battling allegations of rape and corruption.

-He was acquitted of rape, though the corruption case proved harder to shake off.
+He was acquitted of rape, though the corruption case has proved harder to shake off.

 He always denied charges of money-laundering and racketeering, stemming from a controversial $5bn arms deal signed in 1999 and had said he would resign if found guilty of wrong-doing.

-At the time, Mr Zuma's supporters saw his charismatic popular touch as a refreshing contrast to Thabo Mbeki, who was seen as a rather aloof president.
+At the time of his election as president in 2009, Mr Zuma's supporters saw his charismatic popular touch as a refreshing contrast to Thabo Mbeki, who was seen as a rather aloof president.

-"He is a man who listens; he doesn't take the approach of an intellectual king," said one unnamed supporter, in an apparent swipe at Mr Mbeki, whose allies were accused of interfering in Mr Zuma's prosecution after he had wrested control of the ANC in 2007 in a bitter struggle
+"He is a man who listens; he doesn't take the approach of an intellectual king," said one unnamed supporter, in an apparent swipe at Mr Mbeki, whose allies were accused of spearheading Mr Zuma's prosecution after he had wrested control of the ANC in 2007.

 Mr Zuma's modest upbringing and promotion of traditional family values are seen as a major factor in his enduring popularity among many poor South Africans, especially in rural areas.